|Nutritional Guidelines (per serving)|

 The recipe makes a big batch of dip; if you want to prepare it for a family snack or movie night, just scale the ingredients down by half.

 Cook the frozen broccoli on the stovetop or in the microwave following the package directions.
-If using fresh, see the instructions below.
+If using fresh, see the instructions in the tips block below this recipe.
 Drain the broccoli thoroughly and set aside.

-Cube both kinds of cheese and place it in the slow cooker.
+Cube the cheese and place it in the slow cooker.
 Cook on low for about 1 to 2 hours, or until the cheese has melted.

 In a bowl, combine the condensed soup, sour cream, chopped cooked broccoli, and garlic powder.
 Blend well.